Back to Articles

 How To Buy A Home When You’re Self-Employed

-Self-employed borrowers can have it a little tougher than those working for an employer when applying for a home loan.
-Where longterm PAYG employees can simply supply their last two payslips for income verification, these of us who are self employed need to go back a little farther.
-But this doesn't mean it needs to be put in the too hard basket.
+Where long-term PAYG employees can simply supply their last two payslips for income verification, those of us who are self-employed need to go back a little further.
+But this doesn't mean it needs to be put in the too-hard basket.

 Of course, as with any mortgage application, you must still prove that your income outstrips your spending and you can service the loan.
-Getting this right is more than presenting a lender with a few quick sums on the back of a napkin, it can at times take a solid six to 12 months of preparation.
+Getting this right is more than presenting a lender with a few quick sums on the back of a napkin, it can at times take a solid 6 to 12 months of preparation.

 Here are some quick tips:

 1. Reduce debt: Try to pay down credit cards and personal loans, and be sure to lower the credit limits as you pay them down.
-Lenders assess the total credit available to you as a potential debt level, not just the amount you owe;
+Lenders assess the total credit available to you as a potential debt level, not just the amount you owe.

 Simply click here and we'll get you on your way...
-Sky Blue Finance
+Sky Blue Finance.